justinethier/cyclone/docs/C-Calling-Conventions.md

 # Proposed Solution

-The ideal solution is to change the signature of all of our C functions to a common interface so the function pointer may be called correctly in all cases.
+The ideal solution is to change the signature of our C functions to a common interface so the function pointer may be called correctly in all cases.

 This calls back to [an earlier discussion](https://github.com/justinethier/cyclone/issues/193) on Cyclone's limit of ~128 function arguments: